michael2012z/BitBible/markdown/Etheridge/files/1Cor.md

 12. And if others have this power over you, much more have we.
 But we are not used in this power; but we bear all, lest in any thing we should hinder the gospel of the Meshiha.

-13. KNOW you not that they who serve in the sanctuaryOr, the holy house. from the sanctuary are sustained?
-And they who at the altar serve share with the altar?
+13. KNOW you not that they who serve in the sanctuary

 14. So also our Lord hath commanded, that they who his gospel preach, by his gospel shall live.